ec75hash/minds_paper/README.md

 ```

 ## OpenTimestamps
 The proof file `main.pdf.ots` matches the current `main.pdf`.
-If the PDF changes,
+If the PDF changes, I will re-stamp it.
-re-stamp it.

 ```sh
 ots upgrade main.pdf.ots